zzfnohell/TrayIcon/README.md

 # TrayIcon
-Run a program as a background task.
+Run a windows program as a background task.